danilo-dessi/SKG-pipeline-cskg-plus/README.md

 ## How to use

 The pipeline in this github repository is a variant to work with OpenAlex data of [SKG-pipeline](https://github.com/danilo-dessi/SKG-pipeline).
 Here you can find the steps you can follow on your data.
+For any missing file, please refer to [SKG-pipeline](https://github.com/danilo-dessi/SKG-pipeline).

 **Note:** We can only provide a sample of the data to test the pipeline.
 The full data belongs to [OpenAlex](https://openalex.org/).
 The sample of data contains research papers that were randomly selected.